Nullislander0/second-brain-local/README.md

 - 🧠 **Ollama not running** (yellow) — containers up but no LLM
 - 🧠 **Docker not running** (yellow) — Ollama up but no database
 - 🧠 **Brain offline** (red) — both down
+*The emojis don't display in the terminal, FYI - not yet anyway, but LMK if you fix it somehow.
+The other parts do work, however*
 Configured in `~/.claude/settings.json` and `~/.claude/statusline.sh`.

 ## Capture Pipeline (Programmatic)